 There is no doubt that Twitter latest policy will clean the platform and provide a better user experience.
 However, this policy will also impose several restrictions on valid users who manage more than one verified Twitter accounts.
 The latest policy will force brands\businesses to revise their Twitter marketing strategy.
 Now, they won't expect to gain results from their Twitter campaign sharing the same content repeatedly.
 They have to put their mind and energy behind every tweet they share on Twitter.

-In long run, these restrictions make a sense because it would encourage people to share fresh & valuable content on this platform.
+In the long run, these restrictions make a sense because it would encourage people to share fresh & valuable content on this platform.